 Horse racing is an equine performance sport in which two or more horses are ridden over a given range by a jockey.
 Even though its origins are unknown, the sport has been enjoyed for centuries by horse lovers and bettors alike.
-While trying to identify exactly when and where horse racing began is extremely difficult, some of the oldest reference reports can be traced all the way back to the Greek Olympic Games in 700 to 40 B.C.
-Riders competed in both four-hitched chariot races and mounted bareback races during this time period.
-It quickly spread to neighbouring countries like China, Persia, and Arabia, as well as the Middle East and North Africa, where horse racing evolved through into game we know and love today.
+While trying to identify exactly when and where horse racing began is extremely difficult, some of the oldest reference reports can be traced all the way back to the 700 BC Greek Olympic Games to 40 B.C.
+Riders competed in both mounted bareback races and four-hitched chariot races during this time period.
+It quickly spread to neighbouring countries like China, Persia, and Arabia, as well as the Middle East and North Africa, where horse racing evolved through into a game we know and love today.

-If you want to visit the ultra-modern Kranji Race Track, Singapore may be the only major horse racing centre in the world where punters and enthusiasts can expect to be picked up from and dropped back off at their hotels!
-A group of no more than two people can have their own tour!
-However, the Singapore Turf Club has a strict dress code: no jeans, t-shirts, shorts, or slippers, and even corduroys are not permitted!
+If you want to visit the ultra-modern Kranji Race Track, Singapore may be the only significant horse racing centre in an environment where participants and enthusiasts may anticipate being picked up and dropped off at their hotels!
+The maximum size of a tour group is two people.
+Nevertheless, the Singapore Turf Club has a strict dress code: no shorts, jeans, shorts, or slippers, as well as corduroys are not permitted!

 Singapore Race Card

 A race card is a hardcopy card used throughout horse racing that contains data about races, most notably the horses competing in each race.
 Racecards are frequently distributed in newspapers.
 Also known as a racebook, which is a small booklet distributed at a race meeting.
 A typical race card includes information about the horse’s name, age, and the weight it must carry in the race.
 The rider and trainer are listed, along with figures indicating the horse’s most recent performance.